-People with Business Acumen know intuitively how to problem solve, how to lead, how to collaborate and facilitate, and how to make decisions, and what they need to know in order to make good decisions.
+People with Business Acumen know intuitively how to problem solve, how to lead, how to collaborate and facilitate, and how to make decisions, and what they need to know in order to make both good decisions and timely decisions.
 They know what drives value.
 They know how the organization stays sustainable.

-If you are aware of what’s happening all around you, and start modeling those who are successful, and you are willing to acquire new knowledge, you can also acquire business acumen.
-An as a project manager with business acumen, you demonstrate real urgency, to produce the project deliverables, and you know the importance of maximizing stakeholder benefits’ realization by aligning your projects to the organization’s goals and objectives.
+If you are aware of what’s happening all around you, and start modeling those who are successful, and you are willing to acquire new knowledge and skills, you can also acquire business acumen.
+An as a project manager with business acumen, you demonstrate real urgency, to produce the project deliverables that relevant stakeholders have identified that will provide the needed and anticipated benefits, and you know the importance of maximizing stakeholder benefits’ realization by aligning your projects to the organization’s goals and objectives.

 It is our belief that project managers and business professionals like this are rarely unemployed, and if they are, it’s not for long.